HL7/FHIR-us-pq-cmc-fda/input/pagecontent/index.md

 #### PQ/CMC FHIR Profiles

 As mentioned above, the PQ/CMC project Phase 1 structured data requirements are represented in the PQ/CMC FHIR IG.
 These Profiles have been designed at the boundary of the leaf-level sections of Module 3 of eCTD v 4.0.
 The table below contains a mapping of the FHIR Profiles to the Phase 1 requirements.
-The PQ/CMC FHIR profiles can be accessed through the “eCTD Profiles” menu in the main bar at the top of this page.
+The PQ/CMC FHIR profiles can be accessed through the "eCTD Profiles" menu in the main bar at the top of this page or via hyperlinks in the table below.
+Additional menu items and links will be added  as new profiles are built out and balloted.

 <table>
   <tr>